Talking Heads '77 (Peach of Immortality album)

 Talking Heads '77 is the second studio album by Peach of Immortality, released in 1985 by Adult Contemporary Recordings.

 Reception

-AllMusic gave Talking Heads '77 a rating of two out of five stars and said "the confusingly-titled Talking Heads '77 is actually the first record from the sonic collage artists Peach of Immortality."
+AllMusic gave Talking Heads '77 a rating of two out of five stars and said "the confusingly-titled Talking Heads '77 is actually the first record from the sonic collage artists Peach of Immortality" (referring to the Talking Heads album Talking Heads: 77).

 Track listing

 Personnel

 Adapted from the Talking Heads '77 liner notes.